What is the main source of law authorising this entity form?

 Documents for the appointment of members of Board of Directors, Management Board and Supervisory Board (if applicable).

-If an incorporator is a foreign natural person or legal entity, he/she/it has to submit to the court register relevant certificates, extracts or similar documents issued by a competent authority which prove that the circumstances preventing a person from becoming an incorporator (e.g., outstanding tax liabilities, misuse of VAT identification, etc.) do not exist, if the Slovenian authority does not have access to the relevant foreign records or registers.
+If an incorporator is a foreign natural person or legal entity, he/she/it has to submit to the court register relevant certificates, extracts or similar documents issued by a competent authority which prove that incorporator is fit to act (e.g. there are no outstanding tax liabilities, misuse of VAT identification etc.), if the Slovenian authorities do not have access to the relevant foreign records or registers.

-Notary files request for the entry into the business register and the registry court decides on the request with a resolution.
-Successful entry in the register, which is confirmed with a court decision, finalizes the incorporation procedure.
+A Notary files a request for the entry at the business register and the registry court approves of the request.
+Entry is confirmed by a court decision, which finalises the incorporation.

 The simultaneous establishment means that all incorporators adopt and sign the Statutes and take over the shares themselves.